Information for Parents

 What are some things I might want to consider when approaching my student?

-- Don't deny the obvious: If there are signs (empty bottles, signs of intoxication, erratic behavior), ask about rather than ignore the signs.
+- Act on signs you see: If there are signs (empty bottles, signs of intoxication, erratic behavior), ask about rather than ignore the signs.
 Set aside time, have some resources available, be willing hear them without defending yourself against accusations (you don't have to agree, just listen).

 - Don't be an enabler: Often times we end up supporting a person's drinking/drug use by covering for them in some way (e.g. loaning money, covering their schedule, rescuing them from the consequences of their behavior, etc.).
 Although we feel like we are helping, this frees their time and resource to pursue alcohol or drug use.